 Center, World’s Fair Sunsphere (now free and open to the public) and Market Square, offering an eclectic blend of open-air dining, shopping and

-both of which provide full amenities and services.
+which provide full amenities and services.

 However. . .
 The very most amazing "DON'T MISS - MUST SEE" aspect of cruising to Knoxville is that you are now only 40 miles (a 1 hour rental car

 drive) from Gatlinburg and the heart of the Great Smoky Mountain National Park.
 Both Gatlinburg & Clingmans Dome (the highest Peak in